-A minute with Jesus for the Eucharistic Revival A minute with Jesus may be used in schools and parish Faith Formation Programs, with families and in parish communications and meeting with various groups, etc. The purpose of A minute with Jesus is to help provide better understanding and deeper love for Jesus in the Eucharist through concise proclamations that can be remembered.
-Each proclamation is dated as they correspond with the liturgical year.
-However, these short proclamations can be used anytime.
-The words in parenthesis are simplified phrasing for younger children.
+A minute with Jesus during the Eucharistic Revival

+The purpose of A minute with Jesus is to help provide better understanding and deeper love for Jesus in the Eucharist, in concise proclamations that can be remembered.
+A minute with Jesus may be used during times of personal prayer, with families, in parish communications, in schools, parish Faith Formation Programs, and organizations etc. The words in parenthesis are simplified phrasing for younger children.

 The use of Sacred Art with A Minute with Jesus will be helpful but not necessary.
-To provide Sacred Art that corresponds with each Proclamation, Google, as example for the first one, "icon of our Heavenly Father" and click on "Images" to choose a beautiful image.
-Pull up the image or print a high resolution picture.
-For the first two, it would be helpful to explain that our Heavenly Father is not an old man, but the way He is portrayed in art, as a grandfather.
-The week of October 15 1.
-"God is love."
+To provide Sacred Art that corresponds with each Proclamation, Google, for the first one, "icon of our Heavenly Father" and click on "Images" to choose a beautiful image.
+Pull up the image to look at while you are reflecting on the text, or print a high resolution picture.
+Note, for the first two, our Heavenly Father is not an old man, but the way He is portrayed in art.

+1. "God is love."

 It's so important to remember that God is not just loving but He is LOVE itself.
-Our Heavenly Father reveals (shows us, helps us to understand) that He is love and that He desires to share His love by creating us.
+Our Heavenly Father reveals - shows us - that He is love and that He desires to share His love by creating us.
 He created each one of us out of love.
 Our Heavenly Father only wants to love us.
-We are able to recognize His love in that Our Father sent His only Son to give to give Himself to us in the Eucharist and to give His life for us on the Cross. - Let's pray this right now and every day this week: Heavenly Father, thank you for Your love for me. - This week, read how St. John the Evangelist explains how we know that God is love: "Beloved, let us love one another, for love is from God, and whoever loves has been born of God and knows God.
+We are able to recognize His love in that Our Father sent His only Son to give Himself to us in the Eucharist and to give His life for us on the Cross.

+- Let's pray this right now and every day this week: Heavenly Father, thank you for Your love for me. - This week, read how St. John the Evangelist explains how we know that God is love: "Beloved, let us love one another, for love is from God, and whoever loves has been born of God and knows God.
 Anyone who does not love does not know God, because God is love.
 In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.
 In this is love, not that we have loved God but that He loved us and sent His Son to be the propitiation for our sins.
 Beloved, if God so loved us, we also ought to love one another.
-No one has ever seen God; if we love one another, God abides in us and his love is perfected in us" (1 John 4: 7-12).
-Suggested Picture of Our Heavenly Father The week of October 22 2.
-God created you out of love.
+No one has ever seen God; if we love one another, God abides in us and his love is perfected in us" (1 John 4: 7-12). - Suggested Picture of Our Heavenly Father

+2. God created me out of love.